 31 January 1918: The "Battle of May Island" takes place.
 This is the name given to a series of accidents between Royal Navy ships and submarines in the Firth of Forth that cost 104 men their lives.

-31 January 1919: There are riots in Glasgow against rent levels and in favour of a shorter working week.
+31 January 1919: Riots culminating in the "Battle of George Square" take place in Glasgow against rent levels and in favour of a shorter working week.
 The government responds by moving the army into the city.

 31 January 1953: The early roll-on/roll-off ferry, MV Princess Victoria, sinks in a storm while en route from Stranraer to Larne with the loss of 133 lives.